Streamlining Appointment Booking for NYC’s Financial Empowerment Center

 How might we simplify the appointment onboarding experience, set clear user expectations, & improve accessibility to reduce drop-offs & drive higher booking completion rates?

-background on this project
+Background on this project

-our Project goal to achieve user needs
+Our project goal to achieve user needs

 Older users had trouble scrolling all the way down